derekriceX/INFO523_TEST/README.md

 Part XII - update R studio and push to base repo and the fork

 Part XIII - update fork and see if we can have a conversation about the change?
+Part 14 - update in fork but try to have convo